September 26, 2024

 In this context, we use the term meta culture to refer to cultural norms that extend across companies.
 So different countries have different cultural norms about work.
 Regardless of what industry they operate in, you’d expect a Japanese company to operate differently to a Swedish, French or American company.

 Industries and professions also have meta cultures.
-That’s why the culture of companies in sectors like banking, law, accountancy etc tend to have more in common with their competitors, than sets them apart.
+That’s why the culture of companies in sectors like banking, law, accountancy etc tend to have more in common with their competitors than sets them apart.

 Often the influence of the meta culture is so profound, it’s hidden from view.

 When you opened your second, third and fourth stores… what did you do?
 You almost certainly hired a store manager.
 Why?
-Because every hospitality company employees a General Manager to run a unit.
+Because every hospitality company employs a General Manager to run a unit.
 You probably never considered running it as a self-managing collective!

 Similarly, you get to 8 to 10 sites… what do you do?
 You hire an Area Manager.
 Why?
-Because every hospitality company hires multi site managers when they get to this point.
+Because every hospitality company hires multi-site managers when they get to this point.

 Meta cultures aren’t necessarily a bad thing.
-It’s hard enough to start a company without trying to re-invent the wheel.
+It’s hard enough to start a company without trying to reinvent the wheel.

 But it’s helpful to be aware of the meta culture.
 Particularly if you think it’s anachronistic and no longer makes sense.
 And especially if you think you can break away from the meta culture in a way that allows you to stand out from the crowd and gives you a competitive advantage.